Zimbabwe's opposition MDC meets to elect leader - Journal du Cameroun

 – Opposition and division –

-Some 10,000 delegates and guests are expected to attend the conference, taking place in the central city of Gweru.
+Some 10,000 delegates and guests, many wearing the party’s signature red colours, are attending the conference, taking place in the central city of Gweru.

+Ugandan rapper-turned-MP Bobi Wine and an outspoken government critic back in his native country is a guest of honour.

+Wine, whose real name is Robert Kyagulanyi, was detained for allegedly staging an illegal protest in 2018 — charges fellow opposition MPs have decried as ridiculous — and later freed on bail.

 Formed in 1999, following a conference of labour, church and civic society and students groups with trade unionist Tsvangirai as founding leader, the MDC is the largest opposition party the country has known since independence in 1980.